sompi-engineer/PythonCoding/README.md

-Learning to handle external files.
+Handling external files.
 Using BTS site information in txt format.
 - TXT file must include header where is at least SYSTEM, SITE and CELL specified.
+File ends with empty line.
-- Use comma (,) as a separator for the data
+- Example file included, "bts.txt"